19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 12AB\.—(1) Subject to subsections (2) and (3), section 12AC and any regulations made under section 20, every self-employed woman who applies to adopt a child in accordance with any written law relating to the adoption of children, and who satisfies the requirements of section 12AC shall, if she —

-(a) ceases to be actively engaged in her trade, business, profession or vocation during one or more than one period that is in aggregate no shorter than as reckoned in accordance with Part II of the Schedule or 24 days, whichever is the lower, which shall be within the period of 12 months commencing on the date of the birth of the child; and
+(a) ceases to be actively engaged in her trade, business, profession or vocation during one or more than one period, all of which in aggregate are equal in duration to 4 times her weekly index or 24 days (whichever is the lower), and all of which are within the period of 12 months commencing on the date of the child’s birth; and

-[Act 26 of 2013 wef 01/04/2014]
+[Act 33 of 2016 wef 01/01/2017]

 (b) has lost any income by reason of her ceasing to be actively engaged in such trade, business, profession or vocation,